serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

   }
 ```

-### Multiple descriptive sub lifecycles
+## Multiple Descriptive Sub Lifecycles

-You might have noticed the it would be possible to define additional lifecycles besides the 'data' lifecycle.
+You may have noticed the it would be possible to define additional lifecycles besides the 'data' lifecycle.
 For larger plugins that will make the lifecycle model much more structured and transparent and implicitly adds
 more intuition to your exposed lifecycle events.